systematic-magic/AgingPMC/research_papers_html.rst

 2.4.
 Check that country and city names are NOT written in ALL CAPS (capital letters).

 2.5.
-USA affiliations: check that there is no comma between state and zip code for.
+USA affiliations: check that there is no comma between state and zip code.
+State must be positioned before zip code.
+Zip code must be present.

 2.6.
 Non-USA affiliations: check that there is no comma between city and zip code.
+City must be positioned before zip code.
+Zip code is optional.

 .. image:: /_static/aff_text_zip_state_city.png
    :alt: No comma between zip code and state (US) / city (non-US)

-2.5.
-Check that each affiliation number has only one complete affiliation. |br|
+2.7.
+Check that each affiliation number has only one complete affiliation.
+One affiliation – one number. |br|
-One affiliation – one number.
+One exclusion: affiliations of Chinese authors, where Key Laboratory combines different institutions.
+In that case one number can contains two affiliations.

-2.6.
+2.8.
 Occasionally affiliations can contain “Current/Present address:” title.
 If it is present, check that it has a separate affiliation number and that is followed by colon (:). |br| One address - one affiliation number.

 All acceptable combinations of “Current/Present address” are depicted on the screenshot below:

 .. image:: /_static/aff_current_address.png
    :alt: Current/Present address

-2.7.
+2.9.
 Check that only commas are used to separate parts of affiliations (i.e. department, institution, etc.).

 .. image:: /_static/aff_parts.png
    :alt: Affiliation format

-2.8.
+2.10.
 Check that first word of Author Notes starts with a capital letter.

-2.9.
+2.11.
 Check that Author Notes are preceded by a symbol (or group of symbols). |br|
 Most used symbols are: \*, #, †

 .. image:: /_static/aff_auth_note.png
    :alt: Author Notes

-2.10.
+2.12.
 Check that Author Notes symbol is linked to author(s) in the author list.

 .. image:: /_static/aff_auth_note_symbol.png
    :alt: Author Notes Symbol